amrita150/amrita150/README.md

 😄 Pronouns: she/her
 ⚡ Fun fact: I love doing art and craft in my free time!

+### About Me

+I completed my BSc in Computer Science from Sri Guru Gobind Singh College of Commerce, and I’m currently pursuing my MCA from Guru Gobind Singh Indraprastha University.
+I'm always eager to learn about new technologies and improve my coding skills.

 Feel free to check out my repositories or connect with me for collaboration!